souhaildouqchi/TenisPlayersAPP/README.md

 ## Tennis Player app

-APP used to display tennis players and there details.
+APP used to display tennis players and their details.

 ## Deployed using:

-- heruoko for the back-end project
+- heroku for the back-end project
 - vercel for the fron-end project

 Please visit the folowing link for demo :